open-meteo/open-meteo/docs/ncep-rrfs/README.md

 The North America reader has no ensemble precipitation-probability supplement: the available RRFS ensemble covers CONUS only. `ncep_rrfs_seamless` retains its existing CONUS/GFS composition.

 ## Variable processing

+`surface_pressure` is calculated on demand by the forecast API from `pressure_msl`, `temperature_2m` and the requested elevation.
+RRFS surface-pressure GRIB fields are not downloaded or stored.

 ### Wind, temperature and units